TikTok will be banned from the US App Store and Play Store this weekend

 - VPN for TikTok: do they work?

-In a press statement, U.S. Department of Commerce Secretary Wilbur Ross, said, “Today’s actions prove once again that President Trump will do everything in his power to guarantee our national security and protect Americans from the threats of the Chinese Communist Party.
+In a press statement, US Commerce Secretary Wilbur Ross, said: “Today’s actions prove once again that President Trump will do everything in his power to guarantee our national security and protect Americans from the threats of the Chinese Communist Party.

 “At the President’s direction, we have taken significant action to combat China’s malicious collection of American citizens’ personal data, while promoting our national values, democratic rules-based norms, and aggressive enforcement of U.S. laws and regulations.”

-ByteDance - the company behind TikTok - is talking with the Trump administration on how the service could continue to operate in the US.
-This even includes a proposal that would see TikTok's global business become a US based company.
+ByteDance, the company behind TikTok, is in talks with the Trump administration on how the service could continue to operate in the US.
+This includes a proposal that would see TikTok's global business become a US-based company.

-TikTok is known to have millions of users throughout the US who may be impacted by this choice.

 Whether this means the app will be unable to work on your existing Android or iPhone is currently unclear.

-The Department of Commerce statement declares that after November 12, it will be 'prohibited' for anyone to provide web hosting services to support the running of TikTok, suggesting it may no longer work for users in the US after this date.
+The Department of Commerce statement states that after November 12 it will be 'prohibited' for anyone to provide web hosting services to support the running of TikTok, suggesting it may no longer work for users in the US after this date.

-However using a VPN to make your connection appear like it is originating from another country may allow you to access TikTok - but we'll have to wait until November 12 to see.
+Using a VPN to make your connection appear that it's originating from another country may enable you to access TikTok, although we'll have to wait until November 12 to see if that's the case.